 Brushing and flossing removes plaque from the mouth but usually leave some plaque behind.
 Plaque can harden into tartar, a hardened cavity-causing substance.
 Tartar can’t be removed with brushing alone; it can only be removed with professional teeth cleaning.

 Teeth cleanings can be set aside if you have a long list of medical appointments, but they are vital to maintaining teeth and oral health.
-Cleanings are usually paired with a dental examination, where a dentist can check the overall status of your dental health.
+Cleanings are usually paired with a dental examination, where a dentist in NW Calgary can check the overall status of your dental health.
 Not only are your teeth cleaned, but your mouth is assessed for gum disease, oral infections, cancer, and bone disease risk.

 3. Maintain Dental Work